wilderfield/webcam-client/README.md

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-Use the necessary installers for your system.
+Use the necessary installers for your system, and install both utilites.

+If you have trouble running npm commands inside of git bash after installation, try closing it, and opening it again.

 For windows users I highly recommend using git bash.